We don't blame them.

 If you had to choose between your pet and your significant other, who would you pick?
 Most people would pick their partner and a few would say it depends on how long they'd been dating that person versus how long they'd had the pet.

 Meanwhile, 14 percent of people polled by the AP and Petside.com admitted that they'd break up with a human before they parted with a pet.

 You'd think that choosing between the two would be a no-brainer.
 Pick the human!
 The pet can't take you out to dinner, talk you through a bad day at work, help you cook dinner, or be your date at your sister's wedding.

-The 14 percent of people who would disagree gave some pretty legitimate reasons, though.
-Firstly, if you're not married, relationships come and go, but a pet will stay with you till the end.
-This mentality may be reinforced by heartbreak, as once divorced 53-year-old noted when she said she'd pick her dog any day.
+Firstly, if you're not married, relationships come and go but a pet will stay with you until the end.
+This mentality may be reinforced by heartbreak, as one divorced 53-year-old noted when she said she'd pick her dog any day.
 Another dog owner, who'd had his rescue dog for seven years, said that he would "absolutely" give up his girlfriend for his pit bull since he'd never let him down.
-Pet Jealousy And How To Deal With It

 Compared to men, women were more likely to say they'd have a difficult time choosing between their partner and a pet, while cat and dog owners were equally as likely to have a difficult time choosing between a pet and a spouse.
 More than eight times out of ten, the spouse would ultimately be chosen.

 In our opinion, choosing between a pet and a partner comes down to the reasons why you can't have both.
 If your partner is highly allergic to the cat but you're not ready to break it off with him, consider giving the cat to a neighbor or somebody who would let you visit it often.
 Or you could just spend the nights at your boyfriend's place instead of having him come to yours.